WEST VALLEY NEWS – AN UPPER ECHELON NEWS, INC, COMPANY

-Dry Creek – The Dry Creek Town Council has today announced it has offered the long-open Chief’s position to an outsider, Seamus Francis McNulty.
-Although not present for the press conference himself, Town Council members stated to this reporter today that McNulty has accepted their offer and will report for duty on February 1.
+Dry Creek – The Dry Creek Town Council has today announced it has offered the long-open Chief’s position to an outsider, Joseph Robert Minogue.
+Although not present for the press conference himself, Town Council members stated to this reporter today that Minogue has accepted their offer and will report for duty on February 1.

-The press packet released by Dry Creek Town Council to coincide with this announcement listed McNulty’s accolades and general employment history:
+The press packet released by Dry Creek Town Council to coincide with this announcement listed Minogue’s accolades and general employment history:

 –Retired at the rank of Major after 25 years with the Massachusetts State Police (MSP)

 –Worked in Narcotics, Field Training, Patrol, Fraud, Homicide, and Organized Crime

 –Native of Peabody, Massachusetts, and graduate of U-Mass and Boston College